mabarger/bfcv/README.md

 ![Example Program View](example.png)

 ## Requirements
-<p align="justify">To compile this program a fortran compiler capable of fortran90 (gfortran) is needed, as well as the installation of [gtk-fortran](https://github.com/vmagnin/gtk-fortran).
-To run this program you need the gtk4 library.</p>
+To compile this program a fortran compiler capable of fortran90 (gfortran) is needed, as well as the installation of [gtk-fortran](https://github.com/vmagnin/gtk-fortran).

 ## Compilation
 <p align="justify">To compile this program please make sure that all the requirements are installed and that your PKG_CONFIG_PATH points to the correct directories as explained in the guide of gtk-fortran.
 Once this is done simply run make:</p>